About the Grump

-While flipping my first home in my late 20s, I taught myself carpentry, plumbing, electrical work, sheetrock, tiling and just about anything else to do with home improvement.
+While flipping my first home in my late 20s, I honed my skills in carpentry, plumbing, electrical work, sheetrock, tiling and just about anything else to do with home improvement.
 I'm now exercising all of these skills—and more—carrying out a lifelong dream of building my own home.
 Although I have more hobbies and interests than I can count, model railroading undoubtedly tops the list, having been practically an obsession since I was seven; I even hold a patent for a model product.
 I've also spent plenty of time working on 1:1 trains as a member of the "Old Man Crew" at the Pine Creek Railroad; at left, I'm jammed upside down inside the cab of diesel 7751 replacing the generator brushes.
-While I'm not an engineer, I regularly operate a Euclid 10,000 pound forklift, which is an enormous piece of machinery!
+While I'm not an engineer, I regularly operate a Euclid 10,000 pound forklift, which is an enormous piece of machinery.

 Writing and photography are close behind modeling and trains, and I've published a number of articles on a wide range of topics, from model building to software interface design.
 Plus, I've created dozens of websites comprising thousands of pages for myself, for others, and commercially for businesses; this one has been mentioned in a few books.
 Cinematography is another passion, and in a different life I'd have been a filmmaker.
 I'm particularly keen on animation and special effects, having worked briefly in both fields.
 Science fiction in any form—literature, film, television, art—competes for my attention with science fact, from astronomy to technology, with a smattering of theoretical physics just for kicks.
 Music is also a huge part of my life, and I'm playing something virtually 24/365; about the only genres I don't like are rap, acid and opera.
 I've even dabbled in composing my own tunes on occasion.
 I can honestly say that I've never been bored—I don't even know what that's like—and I never expect to be.